 16. Buying a House is Expensive

-Not everywhere in Portland has houses priced at wildly high ratesOpens in a new tab., but you will find that to be the case if you are specifically wanting to live in downtown Portland, also known as “the peninsula”.
+Not everywhere in Portland has houses priced at wildly high rates, but you will find that to be the case if you are specifically wanting to live in downtown Portland, also known as “the peninsula”.

 Location is always a driving factor in both the buyer’s desires, as well as in the monetary benefit for the real estate company.
 Oftentimes when people move to Portland they come in with the dream of living on the peninsula, only to find out the going price for their dream house in their dream location is much too high for their budget.